dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 however sample data for a root server indicated that block sizes up to 10,000 Q/R data items give good results.
 See (#block-size-choice) for more details.

+### Per block parameters

+A valid use case is wanting to merge C-DNS files from different sources.
+To support this, an array of parameters items is stored in the file header with a minimum of one item at index 0.
+The block header preamble item then contains an optional index for the parameters item that applies for that block; if not present the index defaults to 0.
+Hence, in effect, a global parameters item is defined which can then be overridden per block.

 ## Storage parameters

-The parameters item referenced in the text and diagrams above includes storage parameters; information about the data stored in the C-DNS file.
+The parameters item includes a storage-parameters item - this contains information about the specific data fields stored in the C-DNS file.

 These parameters include:

 * The sub-second timing resolution used by the data.
 * Information on which optional data items appear in the data.
 See (#optional-data-items).
-* Recognised opcodes and RR types.
+* Recorded OPCODES and RR types.
+See (#optional-rrs-and-opcodes).
 * Flags indicating whether the data is sampled or anonymised.
+See #sampling-and-anonymisation).
 * Client and server IPv4 and IPv6 address prefixes.

-If IP address prefixes are given, only the prefix bits of addresses are stored.
-For example, if a client IPv4 prefix of 16 is specified, a client address of 192.0.2.1 will be stored as 0xc000 (192.0), reducing address storage space requirements.
+See (#ip-address-storage)

-## Optional data items
+### Optional data items

 To enable applications to store data to their precise requirements in as space-efficient manner as possible, all fields in the following arrays are optional